Chiropractic FAQ | Common Questions About Chiropractic Care In Philadelphia

 More FAQ’s

-• We do not accept private insurance as a form of payment.
-Some insurances may accept receipts for reimburesment to your insurance company for reimbursement.
+• Some insurances may accept receipts for reimburesment to your insurance company for reimbursement.
+We do not accept private insurance as a form of payment.

 • Chiropractic care is not only safe for pregnant women, it is critical piece towards achieving optimal health during pregnancy.
 Dr. Tripp would suggest that one of ihe most important times to see a chiropractor is during pregnancy.